11 Calisthenics Exercises For Beginners To Strengthen Muscles

 Image: Shutterstock

-Push-ups are great for building chest, shoulder, and core strength and endurance.
+There are many benefits of push-ups for women.
+They are great for building chest, shoulder, and core strength and endurance.
 If you don’t find the regular push-up challenging, try one-arm push-ups.

 Works On – Pectorals, deltoids, biceps, triceps, and core